ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

 program can run side-by-side with itself and is deterministic.

 In the end, this boils down to good concurrent programming.
-You have to make sure that there is no race conditions or dead locks in your program.
+You have to make sure that there are no race conditions or deadlocks in your program.
 No silver bullet - sorry!

-## Should I use the constructor/destructor of the test fixture or SetUp()/TearDown()?
+## Should I use the constructor/destructor of the test fixture or SetUp()/TearDown()? {#CtorVsSetUp}

 The first thing to remember is that googletest does **not** reuse the same test fixture object across multiple tests.
 For each `TEST_F`, googletest will create